What are the differences between high school and college?

 A Practical Guide for People with Disabilities Who Want to Go to College (PDF, 368KB)

 How do I register to receive disability resources and accommodations?

-Does DRP provide diagnostic testing for students who may have a learning disability or for students who need to update their learning disability-related documentation?
+Does DRP provide testing for students who may have a disability?

 The primary law under which services in K-12 schools are provided is the Individuals with Disabilities Education Act (IDEA).
 Under this law, schools tailor the curriculum around the students and their needs so they will be successful in the school setting.
 Under the Americans with Disabilities Act (ADA), institutions of higher learning are only required to make reasonable accommodations that will provide the student with equal access to the institution's programs, services and activities.
 Unlike high school accommodations, the reasonable accommodations post-secondary institutions provide ensure access, not success, and will not fundamentally alter classes or programs.